 - witch hazel

-There are several actions you can take to reduce your risks.
+There are several actions you can take to reduce your exposure risk.

 - Cover your skin and wear eyewear when driving through infested areas in an open-air vehicle.